needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsMigrationGuide.md

 5. Click on each Scene in the project list and check the Addressable option in its Inspector window.
 Alternatively, you can drag Scene assets to a group in the Addressables Groups window.
 (Don't make your new initialization Scene Addressable.)
 6. Update the code you use to load Scenes to use the [Addressables] class Scene loading methods rather than the SceneManager methods.

-At this point, you have included all the assets you have in your Scenes in an Addressable group and the Addressables system will package them in an AssetBundle when you build your Addressables content.
+At this point, you have included all the assets you have in your Scenes in an Addressable group and the Addressables system packages them in an AssetBundle when you build your Addressables content.
 If you only use one group for all your Scenes, the runtime loading and memory performance should be roughly equivalent to your project’s pre-Addressables state.

 You can now split your one, large Addressable Scene group into multiple groups.
 The best way to do that depends on the project goals.
 To proceed, you can move your Scenes into their own groups so that you can load and unload each of them independently of each other.
 As you do this, you can use the [Analyze tool] to check for duplicated assets that are shared between multiple Scenes.
 You can avoid duplicating an asset referenced from two different bundles by making the asset itself Addressable.
 It's often better to move shared assets to their own group as well to reduce interdependencies among your AssetBundles.

 <a name="addressables-in-regular-scenes"></a>
-## Using Addressable assets in non-Addressable Scenes
+#### Using Addressable assets in non-Addressable Scenes

 For Scenes that you don't want to make Addressable, you can still use Addressable assets as part of the Scene data through [AssetReferences].